justinmk/notes/delicious.md

 ================================================================================
 Amazon six-pager
 https://news.ycombinator.com/item?id=19115686
-tags: documentation communication work habits teams principles of the 6-pager:
+tags: documentation communication work habits teams amazon principles of the 6-pager:
 - 6 pages is the upper limit; the memo can be shorter
-- The format is designed to drive the meeting structure by requiring attendees to read the memo in the first 10 minutes of a meeting, followed by discussion
+- Format is designed to drive the meeting structure by requiring attendees to read the memo in the first 10 minutes of a meeting, followed by discussion
 - You can push extra information into the appendix if needed to convince those looking for more evidence